Roundlay/watcher/README.md

-A simple auto-compiler for the Odin programming language.
+### 𝐖𝐚𝐭𝐜𝐡𝐞𝐫: A simple file-system watcher and auto-compiler for the Odin programming language.

-Watcher implements a basic file-system watcher that looks for changes to Odin files (e.g. you saving your work).
-When a change is detected to any files with a `.odin` extension, the file is compiled and executed.
+𝐖𝐚𝐭𝐜𝐡𝐞𝐫 implements a basic Win32 file-system watcher that looks for and responds to modifications to `.odin` files in a specific directory.
+When such an event is detected 𝐖𝐚𝐭𝐜𝐡𝐞𝐫 attempts to compile and execute the modified file.
+If the compilation or execution process fails, the program emits some nicely formatted error messages from the compiler.
+In principle, the tool can easily be extended to watch for changes to other event or file types.

 **Command-line Launch Arguments**

-- `-watch:<string>`: Supply a watch-directory (`-w`, `--watch`)
+- `-watch:<string>`: Specify the direcotry to watch for file modification events (`-w`, `--watch`)
-- `-target:<string>`: Supply a compilation target (`-t`, `--target`)
+- `-target:<string>`: Supply a specific compilation target (`-t`, `--target`)

 **How-tos**

-Watch for changes in Watcher's directory:
+Watch for file modification events in the same directory:

 - `watcher`

-Watch for changes in a specific directory:
+Watch for file modification events in a specific directory:

 - `watcher --watch:C:\Users\User\Projects\watch`

-Watch for changes in a specific directory and compile to a specific compilation target:
+Watch for file modification events in a specific directory and use a specific compilation target:

 - `watcher -w:C:\Users\User\Projects\watch -t:js_wasm32`

 - - - - -

 ![Screenshot (362)](https://github.com/Roundlay/watcher/assets/4133752/beeef4f6-0348-4e74-bef8-b9379c94ab60)